Supporting participation by representatives of people with disability in key international forums on human rights

 The Department of Social Services (DSS) will contribute funding for civil society delegates to participate in COSP.
 The Australian Human Rights Commission (the Commission) is managing an Expression of Interest process for this funding.

-An Easy Read version of the information on this webpage is available in both PDF and Word.
+An Easy Read version of the Roles and Responsibilities is also available in both Word and PDF.

 Who can apply for funding?